 The Research Unit Potsdam of the Alfred Wegener Institute started its work in 1992.
 The scientific focus is the investigation of polar land-ocean-atmosphere linkages, complementing the marine and coastal research fields at the AWI sites in Bremerhaven, Sylt, and Helogland.
-This implies modeling and experimental investigations of atmospheric processes in the polar regions (AWI Research Divison: Physics of the Atmosphere).
-Another field are geoscientific studies in the permafrost regions, which deal with the past and future fate of frozen ground, carbon cycling, coastal erosion, and changes in ecology (AWI Research Division: Periglacial Research).
+This implies modeling and experimental investigations of atmospheric processes in the polar regions (AWI Research Division: Physics of the Atmosphere).
+Another field are geoscientific studies in the permafrost regions, which deal with the past and future fate of frozen ground, carbon cycling, coastal erosion, and changes in ecology (AWI Research Division: Periglacial Research and Research Group: Polar Terrestrial Environments).
 The scientists in Potsdam carry out expeditions to the Arctic and Antarctic.
 They are mainly devoted to Arctic research - in particular in the permanently frozen areas of Siberia and the Arctic island group Spitzbergen - and provide a key to understanding of climate change in Europe.

 Air, Earth, and Rock